Connecting Constructive Notions of Ordinals in Homotopy Type Theory: Introduction

 \section{Introduction}

-Ordinals are numbers that, although possibly infinite, share an important property with the natural numbers: every decreasing sequence necessarily terminates.
-This makes them a powerful tool when proving that processes terminate, or justifying induction and recursion \cite{dershowitz:termination,Floyd:1967}.
-There is also a rich theory of arithmetic on ordinals, generalising the usual theory of arithmetic on the natural numbers.

-Unfortunately, the standard definition of ordinals is not very well-behaved constructively, and the notion fragments into a number of inequivalent definitions, each with pros and cons.
+The use of ordinals is a powerful tool when proving that processes terminate, when justifying induction and recursion \cite{dershowitz:termination,Floyd:1967}, or in (meta)mathematics generally.
+Unfortunately, the standard definition of ordinals is not very well-behaved constructively, meaning that additional work is required before this tool can be deployed in constructive mathematics or program verification tools based on constructive type theory such as Agda~\cite{norell07thesis}, Coq~\cite{Coq} or Lean~\cite{lean}.
+Constructively, the classical notion of ordinal fragments into a number of inequivalent definitions, each with pros and cons.
 For example, ``syntactic'' ordinal notation systems~\cite{buchholz:notation,schuette:book,takeuti:book} are popular with proof theorists, as their concrete character typically mean that equality and the order relation on ordinals are decidable.
 However, truly infinitary operations such as taking the limit of a countable sequence of ordinals are usually not constructible.
 We will consider a simple ordinal notation system based on Cantor normal forms~\cite{NFXG:three:ord}, designed in such a way that there are no ``junk'' terms not denoting real ordinals.